PraisePancakes/SnakeECS/README.md

 ### **_Policy-based design_**

 #### @Snek [configuration policy]
 A configuration policy is just a configuration for your world.
-The policy takes three template arguments.
+The policy is composed of 5 different template parameters.

 - entity type     : an integral type (u32, u64) for your entity
 - component list  : a type list of all the components needed for your world
-- world allocator: how the internal storage of this world should be allocated.
+- world allocator : how the internal storage of this world should be allocated. (defaulted to std::allocator<entity_type>)
+- tag type        : an enumerable list of constants for different entity tags
+- policy tag type : a tag that distinguishes this policy from others (defaulted to snek::snek_main_policy_tag)
 ```c++
 //assuming we have this set of components (a, b, c, d)
 using component_types = snek::component_list<component_a, component_b, component_c, component_d>;